OBJET D’ART EXCERPT

 holster at his side.

-partner, Sands?
-Had she somehow checked the historical
+her partner, Sands?
+Had she somehow checked the

-record to see where he would stop for a look at the
+historical record to see where he would stop for a look at

-photos?
-As he scrutinized the figure walking closer to him,
+the photos?
+As he scrutinized the figure walking closer to

-he realized it was not Elyse.
-It was likely not a woman at all.
+him, he realized it was not Elyse.
+It was likely not a woman

-He’d watched Elyse walk before, with her shorter strides
+at all.
+He’d watched Elyse walk before, with her shorter

-and swaying hips; this person did not fit that pattern.
+strides and swaying hips; this person did not fit that

 shoulder movements; no, this was a man.
 Sean removed